anvbackman/Programvaruteknik-DT181G/Laboration_1/README.md

 Lenovo Ideapad 5, Windows 10, IntelliJ IDEA, Java, Git 2.37.3, Google Chrome, Windows Powershell, Bitbucket

 ## Purpose
-The main purpose of this assignment is to create a simple manager for a thread pool using the Object Pool Manager pattern.
-In order to fulfill this purpose, the following goals must be reached:
+The purpose for this assignment is to implement a manager for a thread pool.
+This should be done using the Object Pool pattern.
+For this assignment to be considered to be achieved, the following goals should be passed:
-* The manager need to initialize five threads and that ensures access for the calling clients.
+* The manager should be implemented in a way that it initializes 5 threads and that it ensures access for clients.
-* Threads ownership should be transferred to the client when requested and returned to the pool when it is no longer needed.
+* The thread ownership should be transfered to the client upon request and transferred back after being used.
-* If there are no available threads in the pool, the client should wait until a thread is available.
+* Once no threads are available in the thread pool the client will need to wait for one to be available.
-* Implement a solution utilizing the threads by the client.
+* The application itself need to be implemented to make use of the threads.

 ## Procedures

 ### Resource
-The Resource class is implemented as a simple class that represents the resource that the client will use.
+The Resource class represents the resource that the client will use.
 The resource is constructed using an integer value that is used as an id.
 The Resource class also contains methods that acts as a timer which will be used to show how long a resource has been held by a thread.
 ```